skadistats/smoke/README.md

 # smoke

-Relatively fast, complete replay parser written in cython.
-Cython is a Python- like language which is processed into C and then compiled for C-like speed.
+Relatively fast, complete Dota 2 "demo" (aka "replay") parser written in cython.
+Cython is a Python-like language which is processed into C and then compiled for execution speed.

 smoke parses replays at or faster than 88x game time.
 So if a game lasted 44 minutes, expect parsing to take around 30 seconds.

 If speed is of paramount concern for your use case, or if you prefer Java, check out [clarity](https://github.com/skadistats/clarity).
-It is comically fast--even cython can't compete.
+It is comically fast--cython can't compete.

 # Installation